 If you're not sure what that might look like for your organization, it may help to start by looking at four common conundrums within accounting departments that are effectively addressed with an outsourced accounting team of any size.

-How Finance & Accounting Outsourcing Can Help Companies in Constant Evolution and with an Abundance of Time but a Lack of Talent
+How Finance & Accounting Outsourcing Can Help Time-Rich, Talent-Scarce Companies in Constant Evolution

 Most companies considering outsourcing will be painfully aware of this conundrum.
 The American Institute of Certified Professional Accounting (AICPA) has warned that 75 percent of currently employed CPAs will have retired by 2024, and the talent needed to replace them simply isn't coming through the pipeline.
 Each year, the number of new enrollments in accountancy courses drop across all levels of education.